garetroy/TeamBuilder2.0/README.md

         teammates from each team.
 You can select a teammate from either team and swap it to the opposite by clicking 'Swap Team'.

+  * Inspection: you can inspect teams more closely by double clicking on them.
+Once done, a new window will open showing team details.

+  * Saving output: once you are satisified with the team selections, you can save them to your output destination by clicking "Save".
+The teams will be output using the writer format that is currently enabled.
+By default, a basic txt writer is used to create a text file with the name 'out.txt'.
+The format of this writer's output is as follows:

+        Team number
+        Team score
+        Team members:
+        1.
+        2.
+        .
+        .
+        .
+        n.

+  * Emailing results: you can send out a mass email informing students of their selected teams by first selecting the teams you wish to email and then clicking 'Email'.
+A window will pop up asking for you email and password.
+For details on how to configure the body of the email, see the configuration documenation in the config directory.

+## Other <a name="Other"></a>

+  * Roster specifications: the roster is a new line deliniated list including but not limited to all of the students participating within the team building selection.

+        The roster is used for two reasons; first, it allows the app to verify that a survey submission is from a valid student.
+Second, and most importantly, it allows the app to search for and correct spelling errors that may occur.
+For instance, if a student wishes to work with a particular classmate but accidentally misspells their classmate's name, the roster will increase the chances of the app being able to find and correct this misspelling without bothering the user of the app.
+        If a match cannot be found for a particular name, then an error will be raised so that the user of the app can inspect the problem themselves.

+        The roster should be saved as a .txt file and should be formatted as follows:

+        last_name, first_name
+        last_name, first_name
+        .
+        .
+        .

+  * Configuration: there are multiple configuration and extension options for this app, all of which can be accessed within the config directory.
+        For detailed information on configuration and extension, you should read the configuration documentation that is located in the config directory.
+What follows is only a brief summary of the configuration and extensions available to you:

+        Configuration:
+        * Applying weights to filters
+        * Changing default reader and writer
+        * Configuring email template

+        Extension:
+        * Adding readers and writers
+        * Adding filters